 Regular consumption of nuts has also been linked to a reduced risk of Type 2 diabetes.
 Nuts are low GI and high in fibre, the perfect combination to assist with blood sugar control.

-Nuts may actually help with weight loss; they are high in fibre and protein, which means they are extremely satisfying.
+Nuts may actually help with weight loss.
+They are high in fibre and protein, which means they are extremely satisfying.
 This can help keep you feeling fuller for longer.
 Like always, remember to check you serving size.
 1/3-cup (or 30g) nuts daily is enough.

 Pistachios and cashews are both high FODMAP and should be avoided in any quantities.
-Almonds and hazelnuts on the other hand are safe, BUT only if 10 or less are consumed.

 There are still plenty of low FODMAP nuts to choose from.
 Some of my favourites include Brazil nuts, chestnuts, macadamia nuts, peanuts, pecans, pine nuts and walnuts.